 To start, adjust the retouching sliders for an image and look in the upper right corner at the Presets tab.
 You will see a + (Plus) icon to its right; go ahead and click on it.

-In the window that appears, you can name the preset and all the retouching sliders’ values.
+In the window that appears, you can name the preset and view all the retouching sliders’ values.
 You can also decide the group level that this preset is for and have different adjustments for Masculine, Feminine, All, etc.

 Once you’re ready, click on the Create Preset button and save your custom preset.
 It is now readily available in the preset list.